AICC/CMI-5_Spec_Current/cmi5_spec.md

 * LMS Course Structure Import/Export.
 * Reporting requirements for the LMS.

-This specification references how to use the xAPI specification within this scope.
+This specification references how to use the xAPI standard within this scope.

-Other uses of the xAPI specification are outside of this scope.
+Other uses of the xAPI standard are outside of this scope.

-Uses of activities not explicitly defined above are outside of the scope of this specification.
+Uses of activities not explicitly defined above are outside of the scope of this standard.

 <a name="Document_Style_Conventions"></a>
 ## 1.2 Document Style Conventions